JasonBock/Rocks/docs/notes/394 - Minimize Expectation Naming Structure.md

             * DONE - `GenerateWhenExplicitImplementationHasDefaultValuesAsync`
             * DONE - `GenerateWhenGenericParameterHasOptionalDefaultValueAsync`
             * DONE - `GenerateWithPositiveInfinityAsync`
+* DONE - Naming collisions
+    * DONE - A type could have a member the same name that is generated for an explicit implementation
-* Create a "SetupsExpectations" class that contains all of the expectations stuff that's generated, and then there will be one `Setups` property.
+* DONE - Create a "SetupsExpectations" class that contains all of the expectations stuff that's generated, and then there will be one `Setups` property.
 This will eliminate **all** naming conflicts that could happen.
-    * `MethodGeneratorTests`
+    * DONE - `MethodGeneratorTests`
         * DONE - `GenerateAsync`
         * DONE - `GenerateWhenOptionalArgumentsAndParamsExistAsync`
-        * `GenerateWhenOptionalArgumentsExistAsync`
+        * DONE - `GenerateWhenOptionalArgumentsExistAsync`
-        * `GenerateWithOptionalParametersAndParamsAsync`
+        * DONE - `GenerateWithOptionalParametersAndParamsAsync`
     * DONE - `PropertyGeneratorTests`
         * DONE - `GenerateAsync`
-    * `IndexerGeneratorTests`
+    * DONE - `IndexerGeneratorTests`
-        * `GenerateWhenIndexerHasOptionalArgumentsAsync`
+        * DONE - `GenerateWhenIndexerHasOptionalArgumentsAsync`
-    * `ExplicitImplementationGeneratorTests`
+    * DONE - `ExplicitImplementationGeneratorTests`
         * DONE - `GenerateWithExplicitMethodAsync`
         * DONE - `GenerateWithExplicitPropertySetterAsync`
+        * DONE - `GenerateWithDuplicateInterfaceNamesDifferingByTypeParametersAsync`
+        * DONE - `GenerateWithDuplicateInterfaceNamesAsync`
-    * `DefaultValuesGeneratorTests`
+    * DONE - `DefaultValuesGeneratorTests`
         * DONE - `GenerateWhenExplicitImplementationHasDefaultValuesAsync`
-        * `GenerateWhenGenericParameterHasOptionalDefaultValueAsync`
+        * DONE - `GenerateWhenGenericParameterHasOptionalDefaultValueAsync`
-        * `GenerateWithPositiveInfinityAsync`
+        * DONE - `GenerateWithPositiveInfinityAsync`
 * Use expression bodies for the getters.
 For example, instead of this:

 ```c#